-The number of Americans working from home skyrocketed by 42% in the last year.
-Though that number is slowly declining in 2021, there are still plenty of employees clocking in from their living room.
+The number of Americans working from home skyrocketed by 45% in the last year.
+Though that number is slowly declining in the recovering economy, there are still plenty of employees clocking in from their living room.

-If you’re a remote employee, then you know that a well-functioning computer setup is key.
+If you are a remote employee, then you know that a well-functioning computer setup is key.
 The microphone and video settings on your device can help you communicate with teammates, customers, and managers alike.

-Are you a Mac user struggling to understand how to access your microphone or use the microphone settings?
-We’re here to help.
-Today, we’re sharing how to access this important Macintosh computer feature and use it the right way.
+Are you an Apple Mac user struggling to understand how to access your microphone or use the microphone settings?
+We are here to help.
+Today, we are sharing how to access this important Macintosh computer feature and use it the right way.

 Know Where to Find Your Microphone